 Consider Maranatha’s MA in Bible, which can be completed fully online (or with a mix of virtual classes; read more about the learning options).
 The curriculum includes a strong component of biblical and theological courses with opportunities to choose practical electives.
 No knowledge of Greek or Hebrew is required.

-- To interpret God’s Word from a dispensational hermeneutic
+- Students will demonstrate the ability to interpret God's Word from a dispensational hermeneutic.

-- To articulate biblical and theological truth in a variety of settings both inside and outside the local church
+- Students will demonstrate the ability to articulate biblical and theological truth in a variety of settings both within and outside the local church.

 - A minimum of 30 semester hours of approved credit must be completed for the Master of Arts in Bible.